jleal7/AuE8230_Group3/catkin_ws/src/assignment3a_wallfollowingandobstacleavoidance/README.md

 For this task, it uses a similar logic as the obstacle avoidance part, hence with a slight change to the code, the emergency braking maneuver could be performed.
 The set limit or threshold was set and the vel.linear.x was set to 0 as the deitance or /scan data went below the threshold (dist).

+Steps to launch:
+1. As all the parameters are preset, and it is a standalone code, just run the Launch file - assignment3a_turtlebot3_T4.launch